harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 ```

-14. Upload it to your Adruino, test the code through talking with the Google assistent.
-If it its not working check if the value's update on the Adruino.io website.
+14. Upload it to your Arduino, test the code through talking with the Google assistent.
+If it its not working check if the value's update on the Adafruit.io website.